kmcd14/pands-project2021/README.md

 ---
 </br>
-<b><u><p id='Andrews_Curve'>Andrews Curve</b></u></p>
+<h3><b><u><p id='Andrews_Curve'>Andrews Curve</b></u></p></h3>

 While reseaching the various ways to visualise data.
 I came across Andrews curve and thought it could be an intresting addition to my analysis as it is a technique used for plotting multivariate data, which is what the iris data set is.
-Data with similar patterns will produce similar curves  and "...cases in a second group will have a different profile of values for the variables from those in the first group, and thus the curves produced for this second group will show a different pattern from those for the first group." [ref].
-With this in mind, we can once again see how the iris-setosa is differs the most from the other two species.
+Data with similar patterns will produce similar curves  and "...cases in a second group will have a different profile of values for the variables from those in the first group, and thus the curves produced for this second group will show a different pattern from those for the first group" (Spencer, N.H., 2003).
+With this in mind, we can once again see how the iris-setosa is differs the most from the other two species (pandas.org, 2021).

 ![andrews curve](Images\andrews_curve.png)
 </br>

 ---
-<b><u><p id='Correlations'>Correlations</b></u></p>
+<h3><b><u><p id='Correlations'>Correlations</b></u></p></h3>

 Using .corr() we can further investigate the correlations between the four variables.